tModLoader/tModLoader/solutions/ReleaseExtras/README_Windows.txt

 Manual Install:
 If the installer for some reason does not work, or if you do not want to install/upgrade Java, you may also do a manual install.
 Go to your Terraria's Steam folder; for most people, this will be "C:\Program Files (x86)\Steam\SteamApps\common\Terraria".
 Then, copy all these files into that folder.
 You may wish to back-up your vanilla Terraria.exe first.

+GOG Install:
+If you are installing to a GOG verison of the game, you need to manually install by finding the installation location.
+This is likely C:\GOG Games\Terraria.
+To install, you need to first rename the original Terraria.exe in the install folder to Terraria_v1.3.5.3.exe.
+After renaming, simply copy over the files from this zip to that folder.

 Manual Install Video Guide:
 If the above instructions still aren't clear enough, the manual install can be seen in these 2 quick videos:
 1. Find install location: https://gfycat.com/SelfreliantAssuredIsabellineshrike